-This selective survey of pre-1945 humanitarian photography has shown that a significant number of humanitarian image-makers and image–purveyors of the period were women.
-This is not to suggest that humanitarian photography was propelled by maternal instinct, but to note that humanitarian photography, and its visual and narrative expressions, reflect a marked perception of, and sensitivity to, the peculiar experiences of women and children in war.
+This selective survey of pre-1945 humanitarian photography has shown that a significant number of humanitarian image-makers and image-purveyors of the period were women.
+This is not to suggest that humanitarian photography was propelled by maternal instinct, but to note that humanitarian photography and its visual and narrative expressions reflect a marked perception of, and sensitivity to, the peculiar experiences of women and children in war.
 After all, these were sectors of the population – whether living in nation-states or empires – who did not enjoy political representation or rights, or had only recently acquired them in the interwar period.
-Emily Hobhouse and Eglantyne Jebb advocated for pacifism, internationalism, and women’s suffrage; Käthe Kollwitz supported socialist causes and the decriminalization of abortion.
+Emily Hobhouse and Eglantyne Jebb advocated pacifism, internationalism, and women’s suffrage; Käthe Kollwitz supported socialist causes and the decriminalization of abortion.
 Their humanitarian efforts and imagery were informed by these political commitments, along with their recognition of the inadequacies, particularly in wartime, of the patriarchal protections of one’s state, one’s husband, and one’s father.
 The historical question remains, then, of the extent to which the “humanitarian eye” that developed prior to 1945 – articulated through photography and other visual media and based upon the moral training of vision and emotion – has been shaped by specifically female politics, experiences, and sensibilities.

-Fig. 7.1 “…it seemed almost impossible to trudge on.”
-Thérèse Bonney, Europe’s Children, 1939 to 1943 (New York, 1943).

-Fig. 7.2 “Feeling the Brunt of War (1901).”
-Emily Hobhouse, The Brunt of War and Where it Fell (London, 1902).

-Fig. 7.3 Mellin’s Food advertisement.
-The Record of Save the Children Fund, June 1, 1921.

-Fig. 7.4 Save the Children, Save the Revolution.
-Soviet Russia magazine, February 1, 1922, p.
-55.

-Fig. 7.5 Käthe Kollwitz, “Hunger.”
-Soviet Russia magazine, October 1, 1922, p.
-197.

-Fig. 7.6 “This is the picture of youth under the Soviet state!
-These are the results of the systematic destruction of the family by Jews!
-Centuries will not suffice to dry this ocean of children’s tears.”
-Der Untermensch (Berlin: Nordland Verlag, 1943), p.
-18.

-Fig. 7.7 “Not just in one country, one child…” Bonney, Europe’s Children.

-Fig. 7.8 Boy with telephone.
-American studio portrait, c.
-1930s, photographer unknown.

-Chapter 8
+8

 Sights of Benevolence